bjacobel/talks.bjacobel.com/es6/talk.md

 - Gradual, compatible upgrade path (we've already started!)
 - Lets us build faster, easier, and with less head-scratching
 - Aligns us with the community
+- Allows us to start reaching towards other modern FE tech like React
 - One of the most significant things we can do to modernize Javascript at edX